mariadb-corporation/MaxScale/Development/branching-and-tagging.md

 This document describes how git branches and tags are used in the MaxScale development.

-## Releases
+## Release Numbering

-The releases of MaxScale are numbered as `X.Y.Z` where `X` denotes the major version (currently is `2` and changes very rarely), where `Y` denotes the minor version (when changed, implies the introduction of new features), and where `Z` denotes the maintenance version (when changed, implies that bugs have been fixed).
+The releases of MaxScale are numbered as `X.Y.Z` where `X` is the major version, `Y` is the minor version, and `Z` is the maintenance version.

+`X` changes very rarely and is currently `2`. `Y` is incremented when new features are introduced and `Z` is incremented in conjunction with bug fixes.

 When `X` changes, `Y` is reset to 0 and when `Y` changes, `Z` is reset to 0.

 ## Branches

-## Two kinds

 There are two kinds of minor branches in MaxScale; branches named as `X.Y`, such as `2.1` and `2.2` and the branch `develop`.

 The development of the _next_ minor release takes place in `develop`.

-The only development that takes place in an `X.Z` branch are development related to bug fixes.
+The only development that takes place in an `X.Z` branch is related to bug fixes.
 Occasionally, due to explicit customer demand, feature development may also take place.

 ## Maintenance Releases